bitwarden/sdk/README.md

 ## Crates

 The project is structured as a monorepo using cargo workspaces.
+Some of the more noteworthy crates
+are:

 - [`bitwarden`](./crates/bitwarden/): Rust friendly API for interacting with the secrets manager.
 - [`bitwarden-api-api`](./crates/bitwarden-api-api/): Auto-generated API bindings for the API